 In your 20s, retirement may seem far off.
 In fact, this is a common excuse people use to justify why they don’t save for retirement.
 But accumulating sizable retirement savings is not possible if you start to save late.

 So, start saving for your retirement early.
 This is particularly important because of how compound interest works.
 If you start saving early, you will need to invest less principal to accumulate a huge amount by the time you retire.

 Simply put, a person who starts to save $100 a month in their 20s will accumulate more in their retirement account than someone who waits until mid-40 to save $1000 a month.
 Also, an employer-sponsored retirement plan is a great way to save for retirement because of pretax contributions.

 Here is another free financial advice from us: start saving from your first earnings.
 Save before you spend.

 ALSO READ: 11 Must-Read Personal Development Books By African Or Black Authors

 6. Invest Early

 Many young adults tend to neglect any investment decision until they attain financial stability.
-However, twentysomething is a prime time to invest, even with a low salary or college debt.
+However, twentysomething is a prime time to invest, even with a low salary or while still paying off college debt.
 Although young people may not have huge sums of money to invest, they have one important resource—time.
 Time allows an investor to take risks.

 7. Save Money for a Purpose